vincenzoml/PLDW/08_Functions/README.md

 ### Possible Alternatives

 - **Dynamic scoping**: pass the calling environment instead of the closure's environment
-- **Pass both environment and store**: allow more complex sharing or mutation
 - **Call-by-reference**: pass locations instead of values

 Each alternative has different implications for modularity, reasoning, and security.